AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 filter_D= 1 * u.inch
 pipe_A=pc.area_circle(inletpipe_ID)

-#Further characteristics of the experimentacion.
-Backwash velocity was stimeted to be 11 mm/s, and the regular velocity is just a fraction of the former.
-For comparison purposes, we are using a lenght of 100 cm.
+#Further characteristics of the experimentation.
+Backwash velocity was estimated to be 11 mm/s, and the regular velocity is just a fraction of the former.
+For comparison purposes, we are using a length of 100 cm.
 With the geometry that was defined above and the velocity it is possible to obtain the flow rate.

 backwash_v=11 * u.mm / u.s
 Length= 100 * u.cm